 - Chicken curry with left over chicken is a delicious family friendly dinner making the most of chicken leftovers.

-- Great for using the last bits of roast chicken, or rotisserie chicken; from the chicken thighs to chicken breasts, and also any slightly overcooked and dry bits of chicken.
+- It is a useful recipe for using the last bits of roast chicken or rotisserie chicken.
+Use chicken thighs, chicken breasts, and also any slightly overcooked and dry bits of chicken.

-- It is a mild chicken curry – like my chicken pasanda this mild curry recipe is packed with flavour but still popular with kids.
+- It is a mild chicken curry – like my chicken pasanda and slow cooker beef madras, this mild curry recipe is packed with flavour and popular with kids.

-- This recipe for leftover chicken curry is made with tomatoes and a little yogurt to create a low calorie and healthy curry.
+- This recipe for leftover chicken curry is made with tomatoes and a little yogurt to create a low calorie, healthy and gluten free curry.

 Ingredients notes and substitutions